MewsSystems/gitbook-connector-api/operations/services.md

 ## Get service availability (ver 2024-01-22)

 Returns availability of a bookable service for a specified time interval including applied availability adjustments.
 Availability will be returned for all service [time units](services.md#time-unit) that the specified time interval intersects.
-So, for example, an interval `1st Jan 23:00 UTC - 1st Jan 23:00 UTC` will result in one price for `2nd Jan`, while Interval `1st Jan 23:00 UTC - 2nd Jan 23:00 UTC` will result in two prices for `2nd Jan` and `3rd Jan` (assuming a time unit period of "Day").
+So, for example, an interval `1st Jan 23:00 UTC - 1st Jan 23:00 UTC` will result in one time unit for `2nd Jan`, while Interval `1st Jan 23:00 UTC - 2nd Jan 23:00 UTC` will result in two time units for `2nd Jan` and `3rd Jan` (assuming a time unit period of "Day").
 UTC timestamps must correspond to the start boundary of a [time unit](services.md#time-unit), e.g. 00:00 converted to UTC for a time unit of "Day".
 Other timestamps are not permitted.
 The __maximum size of time interval__ depends on the service's [time unit](#time-unit): 367 hours if hours, 367 days if days, or 24 months if months.

 ### Request